EasyBib Guide to MLA 8 Format

 When it comes to size, 8 ½-by-11-inch paper is the recommended size.
 If you’d like to use a different size, ask your teacher prior to submission.

-2. MLA Heading Instructions for Developing an MLA Title Page
+2. MLA Heading Instructions

 There are two options when it comes to creating the MLA header for your project:

 - An MLA format heading can be placed at the top of the first page, or,

 - A title page can grace the front of the assignment.
 If you choose to create a title page, keep in mind that there aren’t any official MLA title page or MLA format cover page guidelines.
 See more information below.

 If choosing option 1, creating an MLA heading, the first item typed on the MLA format paper should be your full name.
 Position your name one inch from the top and left margins of the page.
 Add a double space beneath your name, and type the name of your instructor.
 Below the professor, or instructor’s name, should be a double space, followed by the name of the course, class, or section number (if available).
 Below it, include another double space and add the assignment’s due date.